 We’re continuously building our expertise, so you can build your space.

 While each project is unique and requires a vision, there are many similar processes that each will go through in terms of development.
-The Pre-Project Development is all the critical work that needs to take place prior to the physical development.
+Pre-Project Development is all the critical work that needs to take place prior to physical development.
 This phase is needed by funders and partners for reassurance the project is deliverable.

 - Understand the dynamics that drive your project.
 You can use a Request for Expressions of Interest (REOI) to stimulate and assess interest for your project.

 - Determine if the project is right for your organization.
 Check out this Guide to Feasibility Studies.

 - Your project is more than just your logo or website design.
 Build a strong project vision with a viable mission statement.

 - Shared spaces are great ways to connect diverse organizations, share knowledge and costs, and offer the potential for progress.
 Check out the Shared Spaces for Innovation Series to learn more and see if building a shared space is a beneficial direction for your project.
 There is also a non-profit shared space toolkit for Edmonton.

 - Actively engaging your partners or stakeholders will help you drive change.

 - Develop some marketing material from your vision and mission.

 Time spent proactively planning and analyzing your entire project will help to prevent mistakes and delays.
 Successfully completing this phase will help you better understand, analyze, plan and act for the long term.